 Aquifer Storage and Recovery (ASR) would inject excess surface water, treated to drinking water standards, into the natural structure of Basin aquifers for use as an underground storage reservoir.
+The ASR project modeled for this GSP optimizes existing SCWD infrastructure as a more efficient use of available resources to inject excess drinking water into Basin aquifers.
+However, since SCWD is in the process of developing its plans for the ASR project, eventual implementation of the ASR project may include new infrastructure.
 SCWD can produce excess surface water by improving the treatment process at its Graham Hill Water Treatment Plant to improve its ability to treat available surface water (within its water rights, above the amount of water required for City operations, and respecting water for fish flows).
 Drinking water stored in the Basin as a result of an ASR project would provide a drought supply for the SCWD service area and any ASR project would need to be designed with additional capacity to contribute to the restoration of the Basin.
 (Note: A SCWD ASR project to store treated drinking water in the Santa Margarita Groundwater Basin is also being evaluated.)

-SCWD is actively evaluating the feasibility of injecting treated drinking water from its surface water sources into regional groundwater aquifers is currently conducting pilot tests of ASR in the Basin.
-Pilot testing involves injecting treated drinking water into the Basin's aquifers and recovering it to assess injection and recovery capacities and monitor water quality implications to both the injected and native groundwater resources.
-Information generated by pilot test evaluations will determine the degree to which ASR is a feasible part of SCWD's strategy to improve the reliability of its water supply and can be developed and operated in a manner that will achieve both supply reliability and groundwater sustainability benefits needs.
+SCWD is actively evaluating the feasibility of injecting treated drinking water from its surface water sources into regional groundwater aquifers and is currently conducting pilot tests of ASR in the Basin.
+Pilot testing involves injecting potable drinking water into the Basin's aquifers and recovering it to assess injection and recovery capacities and monitor water quality impacts to native groundwater resources.
+Information generated by pilot test evaluations will help inform the degree to which ASR is a feasible part of SCWD's strategy to improve the reliability of its water supply, along with helping to evaluate whether or not an ASR project can be developed and operated in a manner that will achieve both supply reliability and groundwater sustainability benefits.

-A well designed and operated ASR project has the potential to raise groundwater levels, thus reducing the threat of seawater intrusion, and store available surface water in regional aquifers for use as drought supply.
-Any ASR project would need to manage groundwater extraction to prevent adverse impacts.
+A well designed and operated ASR project has the potential to raise groundwater levels in the Basin, thus reducing the threat of seawater intrusion, and store available surface water in regional aquifers for use as drought supply.
+However, any ASR project would need to manage groundwater extractions to prevent adverse impacts.

-SCWD water system simulation model analyses of projected water availability from City surface water sources indicates that surface water from SCWD's water system, as a sole source, is insufficient to restore the Basin within the 20-year planning horizon.
-This result is based on an assessment of the availability of surface water to be to either offset existing pumping or create a reliable supply for a seawater barrier after the City meets its own needs to provide instream flows, meet daily municipal and industrial demand and store water for its drought supply.
-Availability of surface water for possible use to achieve Basin sustainability and City drought supply objectives is constrained by a number of factors, including drinking water treatment capacity, water rights, fish flows, potential climate change impacts on the availability of surface water for an ASR project also includes Basin hydrogeologic characteristics, including Basin capacity to store water for later recovery, excessive loses due to off-shore movement of injected water, and the requirement to design and operate any ASR project to ensure that protective groundwater elevations are maintained at the coast.
-Any of these considerations may result in a project that doesn't meet the City's Basin sustainability and drought supply objectives.
+SCWD water system simulation model analyses of projected water availability from SCWD surface water sources indicates that surface water from SCWD's water system, as a sole source, is insufficient to meet both drought supply demands and restore the Basin within the 20-year planning horizon.
+This result is based on an assessment of the availability of surface water to either offset existing pumping or create a reliable supply for a seawater barrier after the SCWD meets its own needs to provide instream flows, meet daily municipal and industrial demand and store water for its drought supply.
+Availability of surface water for possible use to achieve both Basin sustainability and SCWD drought supply objectives is constrained by a number of factors, including drinking water treatment capacity, water rights, fish flows, and potential climate change impacts on the availability of surface water resources.
+To determine the feasibility of an ASR project, the SCWD will be looking at: